-Deferred Outflows of Resources - A deferred outflow of resources is a consumption of net position by the government that is applicable to a future reporting period.
-For academy-wide financial statements, the Academy reports deferred outflows of resources as a result of pension and OPEB plan earnings.
-This amount is the result of a difference between what the plan expected to earn from plan investments and what is actually earned.
-This amount will be amortized over the next four years and included in pension and OPEB expense.
+Deferred Outflows of Resources - A deferred outflow of resources is a consumption of net position by the Academy that is applicable to a future reporting period.
 Changes in assumptions relating to the net pension and OPEB liabilities are deferred and amortized over the expected remaining services lives of the employees and retirees in the plans.
-The Academy also reported deferred outflows of resources for pension and OPEB contributions made after the measurement date.
-This amount will reduce the net pension and OPEB liabilities in the following year.